smartdrop85/samples/README.md

-h1 NB! will not run, no url is given.
+NB! will not run, no url is given.``

 1. Install Ruby
 2. Download Chromedriver http://chromedriver.chromium.org/downloads